How DIY video can help marketers connect with audiences from home

 Lighting makes a noticeable impact on visual quality as well.
-Many content creators opt for a ring light—a halo affixed to or next to the monitor—but Stalman cautions that “you might look like a beauty blogger.”
-Instead, check out key lights, which are flat panels about the size of an iPad and are often used by video game streamers.
+Many content creators opt for a ring light—a halo affixed or next to the monitor—but Stalman cautions that “you might look like a beauty blogger.”
+Instead, consider using key lights, which are flat panels about the size of an iPad and are often used by video game streamers.

 If your office basks in beautiful, natural sunlight (congratulations!), you may not need to purchase any additional lighting.
-Do avoid a shadowy visage by keeping the window in front of you, not behind, and ensure the background isn’t cluttered with reflective tchotchkes.
+Do avoid an overly shadowy visage by keeping the window in front of you, not behind, and ensure your desk isn’t cluttered with reflective tchotchkes.

 Behind-the-scenes videos allow customers to meet the people who run their favorite brands.
-Corral in-house brand representatives, other marketing folks and magnetic members of upper management to be your on-screen personalities—and set up recorded video calls between these spokespeople.
+Corral in-house brand representatives, magnetic members of upper management and other marketing folks to be your on-screen personalities—and set up recorded video calls between these spokespeople.
 “The end viewer … can really feel like they’re part of the conversation,” Winter says, adding that calls with fewer people work best.
 “Figure out a way to record it where the main screen is cycling between [speakers],” he says.
 “People tend to be more engaged versus having ‘The Brady Bunch’ pain of 50 people up at once.”

 Thought leadership videos work best when a single person is on camera in front of a neutral backdrop.
-Studio B Films, a production company that has worked with brands such as Facebook and Adobe, recommends casting team members who have experience giving presentations—especially talks that have been filmed.
+Studio B Films, a production company that has worked with brands such as Facebook and Adobe, recommends casting team members who have experience giving presentations that have been filmed.